Spec Richardson: Houston Astros

 However, Richardson's most memorable trade featured Morgan, the Astros' star second baseman, who was dealt (along with 4 time gold glove winner César Gerónimo, infielder Denis Menke, utility outfielder Ed Armbrister and starting pitcher Jack Billingham) to the Cincinnati Reds in exchange for first baseman Lee May, second baseman Tommy Helms and utility infielder Jimmy Stewart.
 Morgan went on to become the offensive heart of the Big Red Machine, who would later win back to back World Series championships in both 1975 and 1976 and is widely held by many to be the greatest second baseman of the second half of the 20th century.
 He was elected to the Baseball Hall of Fame in 1990.

 That trade is generally regarded as being one of the most lopsided in the history of Major League Baseball.
+After the 1974 season, Lee May would be dealt to Baltimore in exchange for third baseman Enos Cabell.

 To his credit, Richardson recognized César Cedeño as a potential superstar, but the Astros spent his tenure and several years after it mired in mediocrity.
 During Richardson's nine-year stewardship, Houston would post only four .500 or above records (1969; 1972–74).
 On July 11, 1975, with Houston at 32–58 and lodged in last place in the National League West Division, Richardson was fired and soon replaced by Smith, who returned to the Astros after a stint as an executive with the New York Yankees.
 Sabermetric research shows that without Richardson's trades, the Astros would likely have been the best team in the National League throughout much of the 1970s.
 Instead, the team would not appear in the playoffs until 1980.